 Brandspeak is a specialist qualitative research company – providing B2C and B2B qualitative research services to both small start-ups and truly global organisations.

 Face to face qualitative research adds an additional layer of information that cannot be gathered from respondents providing feedback unobserved.
-The interviewer is able to collect emotional and behavoural qualitative data that respondants unconsciously exhibit but that is indicative of people's experiences and perception of your brand, product or service.
+The interviewer is able to collect emotional and behavioural qualitative data that respondents unconsciously exhibit but that is indicative of people's experiences and perception of your brand, product or service.

 Additionally these qualitative research methodologies result in higher response rates and also allow for more indepth and open ended questioning.
 It is easier to provide a long answer to a question orally than in writing.

 Today, Brandspeak has qualitative research partners in over 30 countries worldwide and routinely uses research viewing facilities up and down the UK.

 The types of qualitative face to face research

 There are a number of different interview techniques that we can employ in order to pinpoint particular aspects of your brand, product or service user experience.

 Whilst qualitative research has certainly come of age over the last few years with the development of ground breaking new tools and techniques, the focus group is still without equal when there is a need to:

 Understand the target audience’s needs, motivations and reactions in real detail.

 Review, deconstruct and reconstruct new product or service ideas.